 - Discipleship training in church plants.

 - Agricultural training via the radio and RAU demonstration plots.
 Second season grain crops are soon to be seeded.
-Pray especially for Emma as he teaches and represents Christ Jesus through agriculture.

 - The almost daily opportunities to welcome and witness to visitors coming to RAU for various reasons.

 - Continual good health and protection.

 On the 10th of July Carol and I celebrated our 37th wedding anniversary.
 I am so grateful that the Lord in His mercy and grace gave me a woman who has remained faithful to Him and me.
 We remain committed to each other and our Sovereign Lord.
 Carol’s life of sacrificial service is a testimony to her children, grand children, and many friends from Uganda, South Sudan, D.R.
 Congo, the Republic of Sudan, and the U.S.A.
 May the good Lord give us many more years of service together for His glory.
 Please pray for our marriage that we will be a good representatives of Christ and His church!

 Love and blessings,

 Jacob (Carol) Lee

 RAU was recently registered with Amazon as a non-profit organization to which a percentage may be donated for every dollar you spend there.
 Here is the link if you are interested: